KamilaKisiel/TIL/JavaScript/Scope/scope-of-the-function.md

 ````
 let a = 1;
 function funky4() {
-    let a = "test"; // this one will not override variable declared outsie function
+    let a = "test"; // this one will not override variable declared outside function
     console.log(a);
 }
 console.log(a);